 Specifically, during this COVID-19 crisis, try to set aside a specific amount of time each day to record your concerns in an emotional journal.
 Simply having this time each day can help you control your concerns.
 You know that you will have time to pay attention to your concerns without turning them into an intolerable burden.

 Create your anxiety box

-Find a shoe box and cut a hole in the top.
-Decorate it as you want and keep it in a practical place.
-Then, when Satan starts pushing you to worry, write down your concern, glorify God and pray saying, “Lord, this is what worries me.
-But you told me not to worry, so I am going to put this concern inside my box admitting that I cannot handle it.
+“Lord, this is what worries me.
+But you told me not to worry.
+So, I am going to put this concern inside my box, admitting that I cannot handle it.
 This means that it is for You to handle, and I trust You to take care of it.”

 With this exercise, I am not telling you that all your problems will disappear if you put them in an anxiety box.
-But I do tell you that when you learn to replace concern for prayer and faith instead, God will open an umbrella covering you in the middle of the storm to prevent you from getting wet.
+But when you learn to replace concern with prayer and faith instead, things will be better.
+God will open an umbrella covering you in the middle of the storm to prevent you from getting wet.
 And He will give you peace that is beyond all understanding.

 Faith allows us to look beyond our circumstances and focus on Christ.
 Today is your day to start walking like a giant in Christ, Jesus.
 You have problems and difficulties.
 We all have them.
 We know what you are going through in the middle of this pandemic.
 But together we can learn how to manage our anxiety and have the Peace that Jesus promises.
 A peace that passes all understanding.
 I would like you to write to me and tell me how God is helping you to manage your anxiety.
 And if you are using a different exercise than the ones I present here, let me know